 The two companies have one boat in the water between them, and it's operating at half-capacity to observe physical distancing guidelines.

 "We started out thinking we weren't going to get many people, and now we're doing two and three trips a day," said Joe O'Brien.

 O'Brien said they're tracking where guests are from, should they need to do contact tracing.
 So far, most guests aboard the boat are young families from St. John's, Mount Pearl and Conception Bay South — not far away from Bay Bulls.

-As for a further expansion of borders and a Canadian bubble, Al Gatherall saidit's inevitable.
+Gatherall said a further expansion of borders and a Canadian bubble is inevitable.